chipsalliance/Caliptra/doc/Caliptra.md

 Assets are defined to be secrets or abilities that must be protected by an owner or user of the asset.
 Ownership means that the owner has the responsibility to protect these assets and must only make them available based on a defined mechanism while protecting all other assets.

-An example of when an owner must protect assets is moving from secure mode to unsecure mode.
+An example of when an owner must protect assets is moving from secure mode to insecure mode.
 Another example is moving from one owner to another.
 Before moving through these transitions, the owner must ensure all assets are removed, disabled, or protected based on how the use case is defined.

 *Table 6: Assets*